Gallery: Gatineau Park, October 17, 2009

 Story: Diarmuid Donn Mac Duibhne “the master and charmer of women” was a member of the Fianna of Fionn Mac Cumhaill and one of his closest friends.
 Diarmuid, however, committed the unforgivable sin of eloping with Fionn’s bride-to-be, the beautiful Gráinne.
 For many years they were on the run from Fionn and the Fianna and wandered through Connacht and Munster.

 They eventually made their peace with Fionn through the goodwill of Aongus, but in his heart Fionn never forgave … Read more

 This section discusses various strategies I use to make my work, errands, and house care more efficient and to effectively implement natural solutions to baby care and wellness issues.
 I strive to get necessary things done in a fast and, whenever possible, enjoyable way, so that I do not get overwhelmed by work and can have time for more interesting endeavours.

-I have two children, both born at home in a waterbirth, and I am a proponent of calm pregnancy, peaceful birth, breastfeeding, connected parenting, and informed choice in all things.
+I have three children, all born at home in a waterbirth, and I am a proponent of calm pregnancy, peaceful birth, breastfeeding, connected parenting, and informed choice in all things.
 I have contributed to several birth-related initiatives in Ottawa, including Mothers of Change, Consumers Supporting Midwifery Care, CHOICE!
 Birth and Baby film festival, and Holistic Birth Directory – a growing repository of holistic birth practitioners.
 Below are my notes on natural approach to pregnancy, childbirth, midwifery, breastfeeding, and childcare.

 Below are the selected photographs that I have taken while traveling or close to home.
 Many of the flowers pictured here are growing in my garden.
 These photographs are the basis for the postcards I make – if you like them, check out the Fine Art Photo Postcards section of my Etsy store.